 Diarrhea and other gastrointestinal ailments are probably the most common problems for travelers to Nepal, especially during the summer monsoon months.
 Diarrhea is rarely life-threatening.
 However, if symptoms persist, or if you have special health concerns, you should contact a medical professional.
 To help prevent gastrointestinal problems, use the following rules.
 Avoid buying food or beverages from street vendors or other unhygienic establishments.
 Avoid eating raw or undercooked meat and seafood.
 Avoid eating raw fruits and vegetables, unless you have peeled them yourself.
 Drink bottled carbonated beverages or water that you are sure has been boiled or treated with iodine/chlorine.
 Be aware that water bottles in remote locations are sometimes refilled with tap or stream water.
 Make sure the seal on the bottle is intact before you open it.

 For more information on health concerns and vaccination recommendations in Nepal, read the Centers for Disease Control and Prevention’s information on traveling to Nepal.

 Medical Practitioners, Air Ambulance, and Helicopter Evacuation Services in Nepal

-Below is a list of hospitals, clinics, and other health care facilities that offer medical services to travelers in Nepal.
+Below is the list of hospitals, clinics, and other health care facilities that offer medical services to travelers in Nepal.
 The U.S. Embassy in Kathmandu assumes no responsibility for the professional ability or reputation of the medical facilities or persons whose names appear on the following list.
 Inclusion on this list is in no way an endorsement by the Department of State or the U.S. Embassy.
 The resources are listed alphabetically and the order in which they appear has no other significance.
-This list is maintained on the basis of information provided by the concerned medical service providers, the Embassy is not in a position to vouch for such information.
+This list is maintained on the basis of information provided by the concerned medical service providers; the Embassy is not in a position to vouch for such information.

 HOSPITAL AND CLINICS – KATHMANDU VALLEY